deannahburke/mattys-malfunction-menders/README.md

         }
 ```

+---

 `cd /` to access top-level directory.

 `/etc/nginx/sites-enabled` this is the directory where backend server configuration lives.

 `/var/www/html` this is the directory where frontend assets live.

+---

+To copy the assets from the cloned Github repo, `cd` into the directory.
+Example: `cd mattys-malfunction-menders/Matty\'s\ Malfunction\ Menders\ Website/`

+The above `cd` command is run in DO Console which prefers to escape special characters and spaces.

+Then run `cp -R * /var/www/html/`